Bourgeois contact structures: tightness, fillability and applications: Introduction

 \textbf{Fillability in dimension $5$.} Examples of weakly but not strongly fillable contact structures in dimension $3$ are well-known.
-The first examples of such contact manifolds in higher dimensions were obtained in \cite[Theorem E]{MNW}, in dimension $5$, on manifolds also diffeomorphic to a product of a $3$-manifold with a $2$-torus.
-Those examples are associated to contact $3$-manifolds whose contact structure belongs to a \emph{Liouville pair} (see \cite[Definition 1]{MNW}).
-These are in particular co--fillable, hence necessarily not planar by a result of Etnyre \cite{Etn04} (i.e.\ the page of any supporting open book cannot have genus zero).
-Moreover, they are known to exist only on very specific $3$-manifolds (see \cite{MNW} and references therein).
-Below, we provide a broad and infinite class of new $5$-dimensional examples, including examples arising from planar contact manifolds (\Cref{cor:pos_dehn_twist_no_asph_fill} below).
+The first examples of such contact manifolds in higher dimensions were obtained in dimension $5$ on manifolds also diffeomorphic to a product of a $3$-manifold with a $2$-torus cf.\ \cite[Theorem E]{MNW}.
+These examples are associated to contact $3$-manifolds arising from so-called \emph{Liouville pairs} and and are known to exist only on very specific $3$-manifolds (see \cite{MNW} and references therein).
+Below, we provide a large class of new $5$-dimensional examples that arise via Bourgeois contact structures.

 Indeed, as a first immediate corollary of \Cref{thm:homology_injection_page} in dimension $5$, we obtain:

 \begin{corintro}[Rational homology $3$-spheres] Suppose that $V=OBD(\Sigma,\phi)$ is a $3$-dimensional rational homology sphere, i.e.\ $H_1(V;\mathbb{Q})=0$.
 Then the Bourgeois contact manifold $BO(\Sigma,\phi)$ is strongly symplectically fillable if and only if the page $\Sigma = \DD^2$ is a disc (and $\phi=\Id$), in which case it is actually Stein fillable and $V$ is $\mathbb{S}^3$. \end{corintro}